pete-livermore/battleships/README.md

 What I got from the project
 ------
-First and foremost, this project required me to get to grips with DOM manipluation - selecting the correct nodes, understanding what they represent in JS (e.g. NodeList) and learning how to alter them in the correct way and sequence.
+First and foremost, this project required me to get to grips with DOM manipulation - selecting the correct nodes, understanding what they represent in JS (e.g. NodeList) and learning how to alter them in the correct way and sequence.
 I learned a lot about query selectors and event listeners - what exactly they are doing with respect to the DOM and how to best use them to achieve event-based interactivity on the page.

 More fundamentally though, it helped me to better understand JavaScript functions.
 Because the game has an order/flow, I used a number of nested functions, which improved my understanding of variable scope, and declaring vs calling functions.